 - Plaster and decoration discolouration and damage

 - Dark damp patches on walls

 - Low surface temperature at the bottom half of the wall

-The most likely signs of rising damp can be difficult to make yourself familiar with.
+The most likely signs of rising damp can be misdiagnosed so it would be helpful to make yourself familiar with the signs.
 Our Rising Damp FAQ page can help you to better understand the most obvious signs of rising damp.

 Rising Damp Treatment & Repairs

-There is a danger that attempting to administer self-treatment can seriously impact the time taken for your property to resolve its damp rising problem.
-Without an accurate diagnosis of the source of your problem you may choose an ineffective solution.
-Our Aberdeen based rising damp specialists can provide you with a thorough evaluation of your damaged walls and will provide the most appropriate solution.
+There is a danger that attempting to administer self-treatment can seriously impact the time taken and increase the cost to resolve your property rising damp problem.
+Without receiving an accurate diagnosis from a specialist from our Aberdeen branch of the source of your problem you may provide an ineffective solution.
+Our specialists can provide you with a thorough evaluation of your damp and damaged walls and will provide the most appropriate solution.

 What our specialist will do: